ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 Playbook keywords
 ^^^^^^^^^^^^^^^^^

-Any playbook keyword will override any command-line option and any configuration setting.
+Any :ref:`playbook keyword<playbook_keywords>` will override any command-line option and any configuration setting.

 Within playbook keywords, precedence is probably the simplest, as it flows with the playbook itself; the more specific wins against the more general: